begin-again/angular-http-with-q/README.md

 # The tests

-You will need to have nodejs installed and some libraries installed with npm  globally
+You will need to have nodejs installed and the karma command line executable installed with npm globally

 1. ensure node installed and available in your path.
 2. npm i -g karma-cli